Written by Divinity Nutra, Updated on July 20, 2022

-For this reason, you should only consume about 150-300 mg of elderberry extract per day.
+For this reason, you should only consume about 150-300 mg of elderberry per day in extract form.
 This is a safe and effective dosage for the treatment and prevention of cold and flu-like symptoms.
 If you’re buying gummies or syrup, make sure you check their elderberry content.

 Potential Side Effects

 What are the negative effects of elderberry?
 Surely, elderberries present a tempting range of health and immune-boosting benefits.
-However, there are a few things you should be aware of.
+However, there are a few side effects you should be aware of.